 3. Overlooking mindset

 You probably don’t sign up for a second date with a Negative Nancy or Pessimistic Peter type – no matter how attractive they are.
 But too many companies are willing to hire highly skilled sales professionals, even if they have a negative outlook.
 That’s a mistake.
 Success is 80% mindset, 20% skillset.
 Studies have shown that optimists outsell their pessimistic counterparts.
-Positive people are also more productive, creative and energetic, and it’s why we place an emphasis on Peak Performance Mindset.
+Positive people are also more productive, creative and energetic, and it’s why our sales recruiting services place an emphasis on Peak Performance Mindset.

 Use the interview to tell if your sales professional possesses a Peak Performance Mindset